 The Board maintains strong relationships with investors and supports open channels of communication.
 This is explained in both Principle 2 to this statement and our most recent Annual Report.

-Our Admission to AIM has benefitted our customers through greater transparency facilitated by the increased scrutiny that comes with being a public company.
-During the year we have continued to support the NHS by increasing coverage of our existing Children and Young People contracts to meet increased demand, whilst also scaling up our other services.
+Since our admission to AIM in 2020, our customers have benefitted from greater transparency facilitated by the increased scrutiny that comes with being a public company.
+We have continued to support the NHS by increasing coverage of our existing Children and Young People contracts to meet increased demand, whilst also scaling up our other services.